-and policies in Part 3, providing for implementation methods set out in 3.1-3.38.

-- Objective 1 of the NPS-UD is that New Zealand has "well-functioning urban environments".
-The direction to achieve 'well-functioning urban environments' informs many of the policies and provisions in the NPS-UD, including Policies 1, 6 and 8.14 To give effect to Policy 1, planning decisions must contribute to well-functioning urban environments, which are described at sub clauses (a)-(f).
-The wording used in Policy 1, and the supporting Ministry for the Environment (MfE) guidance, recognises however that the list in Policy 1 is not exhaustive.15 I provide my assessment of PC71 in relation to contributing to a well-functioning urban environment later in my evidence. - 37.
-The other objectives and policies that I consider to be particularly relevant to the matters raised by PC71 are summarised below (bold my emphasis):
+- The NPS-UD identifies Christchurch as a Tier 1 urban environment.
+Although the NPS-UD does not identify the geographic extent of the Christchurch urban area it specifies CRC, CCC, SDC and WDC as Tier 1 local authorities relevant to this area. - 36.
+The NPS-UD contains 8 objectives and 11 policies.
+No objectives or policies are expressed as having priority over another.
+The introductory guide to the NPS-UD confirms this where it states: "Policies in the NPS-UD interact and affect the interpretation and implementation of each other".
+12 The NPS-UD also sets out the implementation of the objectives and policies in Part 3, providing for implementation methods set out in 3.1-3.38. - Objective 1 of the NPS-UD is that New Zealand has "well-functioning urban environments".
+The direction to achieve 'well-functioning urban environments' informs many of the policies and provisions in the NPSUD, including Policies 1, 6 and 8.
+To give effect to Policy 1, planning decisions must contribute to well-functioning urban environments, which are described at sub clauses (a)-(f).
+The wording used in Policy 1, and the supporting Ministry for the Environment (MfE) guidance, recognises however that the list in Policy 1 is not exhaustive.
+I provide my assessment of PC72 in relation to contributing to a well-functioning urban environment later in my evidence. - 38.
+The other objectives and policies that I consider to be particularly relevant to the matters raised by PC72 are summarised below (bold my emphasis):